Honda e 2020 to be priced from £26,160

 The car’s advanced charging port is integrated centrally in the bonnet for ease of use from either side of the car, with LED lighting visible through the glass cover to welcome the driver and inform of the battery charging status.

-On the inside, the Honda e Prototype offers a comfortable and classy interior with a lounge-like feel.
+On the inside, the Honda e offers a contemporary interior style which creates a calm and comfortable cabin.
 This is achieved via sofa-style fabric, wood-effect dashboard finishing and other tactile materials often found in contemporary homes.

 Featuring a water-cooled 35.5kWh lithium-ion high-capacity battery, the Honda e gets a dedicated compact electric platform, which has been designed to offer 50:50 weight distribution.